Send your enquiry.

 We appreciate that you might be worried about the cost of a solicitor.
 However, we work on a no win no fee basis, so you do not pay anything unless your claim succeeds.

 Preparing your claim

 When you instruct us, we will work with you to gather the necessary evidence.
 This includes the following:

 1. Evidence you have reported the issue

-We will ask you to recover all the correspondence you have had with your landlord.
+We will ask you to recover all the correspondence you have had with your housing association or council.
 Hopefully, you told them about the disrepair via a text message or email.
 We say ‘hopefully’, because that way we can prove the date, time and content of the message.
 If you spoke to them over the phone or face-to-face then don’t worry, we can take a witness statement from you confirming the same.
 You will need to state the date and recall the conversation you had as best as possible.
 Ideally after the call take a screenshot to document the date, time and the length of the call.

 2. Evidence of the disrepair

 Next, we need evidence of the disrepair itself.
 The first port of call is usually to take photographs of the disrepair, whatever it might be.
 If you have a camera (such as a phone camera) then we recommend taking photos of the problem regularly, even before you contact us for advice.
 That way, you have a photographic record.
 We can show the court that you have been living with the disrepair for x number of months – and we have the photos to prove it.